Matija Nastasić

-Matija Nastasić (Матија Настасић; born 28 March 1993) is a Serbian professional footballer who plays as a centre-back for Spanish La Liga club Mallorca and the Serbia national team.
+Matija Nastasić (Матија Настасић; born 28 March 1993) is a Serbian professional footballer who plays as a centre-back for Saudi First Division League club Al-Ula and the Serbia national football team.

 He began his career at Partizan, and after a loan to Teleoptik joined Italian side Fiorentina in 2011.
 After one season there he transferred to Manchester City for €15 million and a swap with Stefan Savić, winning the Premier League in 2014, despite injury problems.
 In 2015, he joined Schalke, where he remained for seven years, before returning to Fiorentina in 2021.

 Nastasić made his senior international debut for Serbia in 2012, and has gone on to earn over 30 caps.

 Club career

 Partizan

 Matija Nastasić is a product of Partizan youth academy.
 Unable to find space in the Partizan first team setup, he was sent out on loan to Serbian second division side FK Teleoptik from Zemun.
 There, the young, left footed centre back made 21 appearances and caught the eye of Fiorentina sporting director at that time, Pantaleo Corvino, who signed him in a deal for €4 million.